 If your website isn’t shown in Google then it doesn’t really exist.
 Google does scan websites for malware, and it allows users to report issues.
 If they catch you with something nasty on your website (whether you know it or not), then they will remove your website from the index or at least warn visitors in search results that your website may be a risk.

 Your website is your responsibility to take care of and there’s no excuse not to.
 You are fully responsible for the results and Google treats it as such.

 It may be nearly impossible to recover your domain if it gets malware as your domain is forever stained with that reputation.
 You can read more about how Google treats malware on a Google Search Console help doc about malware and unwanted software.

 Harm Your Customers

-You are 100% responsive for your website and what happens to visitors on your website.
-It is negligent to not maintain your website and customers would see it as such.
+You are 100% responsible for your website and what happens to visitors on your website.
+It is negligent to not maintain your website and customers will see it as such.
 Any issue your users have on your website is your fault and will likewise affect your business.

 By not maintaining your website you’re putting your customers and innocent visitors at risk.